Louis-MG/MetaDBGWAS/README.md

 --abundance-min <int> minimum number of occurence of a kmer to keep it in the union DBG.
 Default to 5, highly recommended to change to the 2.5% quantile of the Poisson law with lambda = coverage.

 	* Bifrost
-Reindeer uses kmer, threads, and output parameters.
+Bifrost uses kmer, threads, and output parameters.
 No others need to be specified.

         * DBGWAS
 --strains A text file describing the strains containing 3 columns: 1) ID of the strain; 2) Phenotype (a real number or NA); 3) Path to a multi-fasta file containing the sequences of the strain.
 This fil>